bahillia/Computational-Physics/README.md

 # PHYS4200
 In this repository I have included various activities, assignments, and projects from throughout the computational physics course at California State University, Los Angeles.

+In the Lab 4 python notebook, the main objective was to learn about importing datasets, signal processing, and introduce the techniques used for gravitational wave astronomy.
+The first part involved creating a dataset using arrays and exporting the data to a .txt file.
+Next, this information was exchanged to other classmates to ensure the data was indeed compatible and available for other users to create necessary plots.
+The rest of the code is a step by step tutorial about how LIGO (Laser Interferometry Gravitational-wave Observatory) uses signal processing to create scientific results which can determine characteristics regarding how gravitational waves are formed and disrupt space-time.